 The situation continued to escalate.
 In December 1786, a militia assaulted a farmer and his family in Groton, arresting and crippling the farmer, which further fanned the flames of the insurrection.

 In January 1787, Governor Bowdoin hired his own army, privately funded by Boston businessmen.
 Some 4,400 men under the command of General Benjamin Lincoln were directed to put down the insurgency.

 Shays and other leaders made plans to raid the federal arsenal in Springfield to procure weapons.
 On the snow-covered morning of January 25, 1787, 1,200 men approached the arsenal.
 Some men had guns, while some carried clubs and pitchforks.

 General Shepard predicted the assault and was waiting at the arsenal.
 Shepard believed the insurgents planned to overthrow the government.
 Meanwhile, General Lincoln’s troops marched from Worcester to Springfield to provide additional defense.

 Two other groups of insurgents traveled to join Shays.
 Another rebellion leader, Luke Day, who had ridden to Quebec with Benedict Arnold in 1775, would head from the north with 400 men.
 Eli Parsons would lead 600 men from the Berkshires.

 As they approached the arsenal, shots were fired at Shays and his men.
-The first two were warning shots over their heads, but further shots killed several rebels.
+The first two were warning shots over their heads, but further shots left two rebels dead and 20 wounded.
 The rest retreated to Chicopee, sending a message back to Shepard demanding the dead for burial.